- How is retinoblastoma treated?

 Children seem to do better than adults when it comes to chemo.
 They tend to have less severe side effects and to recover from side effects more quickly.
 One benefit of this is that doctors can give them the high doses of chemo needed to kill the tumor.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
-General side effects of chemo drugs can include:
+Possible short-term side effects can include:

 - Hair loss